 Option 1: Regolith Linux via Installer

-- Download an ISO image of Regolith R1.4.1 and then use an OS installation tool such as USB Creator to write the downloaded file into a USB device.
+- Download an ISO image of Regolith R1.6 on Ubuntu 21.04 (Hirsute) or Regolith R1.6 on Ubuntu 20.04 (Focal) (A separate ISO is provided for Focal on systems using BIOS boot) and then use an OS installation tool such as USB Creator to write the downloaded file onto a USB device.
 Here are Ubuntu guides for performing this action in Windows, Mac, and Ubuntu.

 - Reboot the computer and select the USB flash drive to boot from.